agjordan/pen-and-paper-games/readme.md

 ## Project title
 A collection of pen and paper games that can be played in the browser - saving a couple pieces of paper here and there.
+Can be viewed [here](https://agjordan.github.io/pen-and-paper-games/)

 ## Motivation
 Built to explore HTML, CSS, JS without libraries to see what is possible to achieve in a short time with limited resources.
 Happy to receive any feedback/comments/suggestions.